wp-plugins/bp-poke/readme.txt

 = How it works:- =

-A logged in user can visit other users profile and uses poke button to poke him/her.
+User visits other users profile and uses poke button to poke them.

-Please do let us know your thoughts & suggestion on our blog [BuddyDev](http://buddydev.com/buddypress/get-your-users-poking-with-bp-poke-plugin/)

 == Installation ==

 This section describes how to install the plugin and get it working.

+e.g.
 1. Download the zip file and extract
 1. Upload `bp-poke` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu.
-1. Alternatively you can use WordPress Plugin installer from Dashboard->Plugins->Add New to add this plugin
 1. Enjoy

 == Frequently Asked Questions ==

 = Does This plugin works without BuddyPress =
-No, It needs you to have BuddyPress Installed and activated
+No, It needs you to have BuddyPress Installed and activated.
+Please make sure that you have BuddyPress activity component enabled to use this plugin.

 == Screenshots ==